HackyHour/Wuerzburg/index.md

 You can come without registration but feel free to join the discussion in the [pad](https://hackmd.io/@iimog/hhpad) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.

+## Announcement

+The HackyHour with index 99 is coming up on December 16, 2024.
+So this will be a seasonal and anniversary HackyHour with mulled wine at the CCTB.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.
 However prior knowledge or interest in these topics is not a prerequisite.